aspose-total/Aspose.Total-Products/total/en/net/conversion/docx-to-xltx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOCX to XLTX via C# or Online App" h2="Convert DOCX to XLTX via C# or Online App without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily create, manipulate and convert various document and image file formats within any .NET, C#, ASP.NET and VB.NET application.
+It provides a wide range of features and capabilities, including the ability to convert DOCX to XLTX.

+The process of converting DOCX to XLTX is simple and straightforward.
+It can be done in two steps.
+Firstly, you need to use Aspose.Words for .NET to export the DOCX file to HTML.
+Aspose.Words for .NET is a powerful .NET library that enables developers to create, edit, and convert various document formats, including DOCX, HTML, PDF, and more.
+It provides a wide range of features and capabilities, such as the ability to export DOCX to HTML.

+Once the DOCX file has been exported to HTML, you can then use Aspose.Cells for .NET to convert the HTML file to XLTX.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, manipulate, and convert various spreadsheet file formats, including XLTX, HTML, PDF, and more.
+It provides a wide range of features and capabilities, such as the ability to convert HTML to XLTX.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert DOCX to XLTX  within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export DOCX to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to XLTX.
+By using Aspose.Total for .NET, you can easily convert DOCX to XLTX within any .NET, C#, ASP.NET and VB.NET application.
+It is a comprehensive suite of .NET components that provides a wide range of features and capabilities, including the ability to export DOCX to HTML and convert HTML to XLTX.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}